Metropolis of Kiev and all Rus': Fragmentation of Kievan Rus'

-In March 1169, a coalition of native princes led by the Grand Prince of Vladimir-Suzdal — Andrey Bogolyubsky — sacked Kiev and forced the ruling prince — Mstislav II of Kiev — to flee to Volhynia.
-Andrei appointed his brother — Gleb of Kiev — as Prince of Kiev while Andrei himself continued to rule his realm from Vladimir on Klyazma.
+In March 1169, a coalition of native princes led by the Grand Prince of Vladimir-Suzdal—Andrey Bogolyubsky—sacked Kiev and forced the ruling prince—Mstislav II of Kiev—to flee to Volhynia.
+Andrei appointed his brother—Gleb of Kiev—as Prince of Kiev while Andrei himself continued to rule his realm from Vladimir on Klyazma.
 From that time onwards, north-eastern Rus', which was centered on the city of Vladimir, became one of the most influential Rus' lands.
-Following the Mongol invasions, three powerful states remained as the successors of Kievan Rus': the Principality of Vladimir-Suzdal in the north-east — which would evolve into the Principality of Muscovy; the Kingdom of Galicia–Volhynia in the south-west; and the Grand Duchy of Lithuania to the north.
+Following the Mongol invasions, three powerful states remained as the successors of Kievan Rus': the Principality of Vladimir-Suzdal in the north-east—which would evolve into the Principality of Muscovy; the Kingdom of Galicia–Volhynia in the south-west; and the Grand Duchy of Lithuania to the north.

 Kievan Rus' under the Mongols

 Following the Mongol invasion and the sack of Kiev in 1240, communications between Kiev and Constantinople deteriorated.
-Shortly after Kirill III of Kiev (1250–1281) was appointed as metropolitan, the founder of the Golden Horde — Batu Khan — demanded that he transfer the cathedra from Kiev to the city of Vladimir.
+Shortly after Kirill II of Kiev (1250–1281) was appointed as metropolitan, the founder of the Golden Horde—Batu Khan—demanded that he transfer the cathedra from Kiev to the city of Vladimir.
 The transfer did not occur until 1299 under Kirill's successor, Maximos.
-The hierarchs continued to be styled "Metropolitan of Kiev and all Rus"; they were supposed to be responsible for all Orthodox Christians in Rus, including those in Galicia, which became a kingdom in 1253, and the Grand Duchy of Lithuania which had gained control of the former Principality of Polotsk."
-In 1324, his successor — Peter of Moscow — again transferred the cathedra, this time to Moscow.
+The hierarchs continued to be styled "Metropolitan of Kiev and all Rus"; they were supposed to be responsible for all Orthodox Christians in Rus, including those in Galicia, which became a kingdom in 1253, and the Grand Duchy of Lithuania which had gained control of the former Principality of Polotsk".
+In 1324, his successor—Peter of Moscow—again transferred the cathedra, this time to Moscow.

 The Princes of the Grand Duchy of Vladimir effectively controlled the metropolitan see with the permission of the Khan of the Golden Horde.
 The most important Rus prince (usually the Prince of Moscow, but sometimes a Tver or another principality) continued to be styled the "Grand Prince of Vladimir".
 The Grand Princes were originally crowned in Vladimir's Cathedral of the Assumption.
 After the Mongol destruction, Vladimir never fully recovered.
 By the 14th Century, Moscow had superseded Vladimir as the seat of the Grand Prince.
 The title had become an honorific symbol of majesty.
 The princes chose to be crowned in the Cathedral of the Assumption in the Moscow Kremlin.
-This cathedral was loosely copied by the Italian architect Aristotele Fioravanti from the original in Vladimir.
+This cathedral was a loose copy by the Italian architect Aristotele Fioravanti of the original in Vladimir.